2021–22 Ulster Rugby season: Summer internationals

-Pre-season
+Pre-season friendlies

 Ulster played two friendlies, home and away, against Saracens.
 The home match was played at the Kingspan on 3 September 2021, and Saracens won 45–21.
 The away match at the Honourable Artillery Company grounds in London on 9 September 2021, and Ulster won 33–3.

-First block
+Domestic season: first block

 Ulster won their first four matches of the URC season.
 Hooker Bradley Roberts made his first competitive start, and scored a try in the season opener at home to Glasgow Warriors.
 Scrum-half John Cooney went off injured in the first half, replaced by 19-year-old Nathan Doak, who scored a try and three conversions.
 With Cooney missing, Doak started in the away win against Zebre Parma and the home wins against Benetton and Lions, and continued to impress.
 Hooker Rob Herring made his 200th appearance for Ulster against Benetton.
 Fullback Will Addison sustained a fracture to his lower leg in the October match against the Lions.
 Ulster's winning run was halted by a defeat away to Connacht at the Aviva Stadium on 23 October.